erietz/ultisnips-vscode/README.md

 # About

-I don't normally use VSCode, but when I do I use Ultisnips.
+I don't always use VSCode.
+But when I do, I use Ultisnips.

 ![](./mim.jpeg)